Mosquito Bite Avoidance

 Mosquito nets should be inspected for holes prior to using them.
-If a hole is apparent then this can be mended using a mosquito net repair kit or simply by using a needle and thread.
+If a hole is apparent then this can be mended using a mosquito net repair kit, a needle and thread or simply by using duct tape.

 Nets should be tucked under mattresses or ground sheets to avoid entry of insects into the bedding area.
-Whilst sleeping under the net it is important not to sleep against the net as mosquitoes can still bite through it.
+The net should allow sufficient space that skin does not rest directly against the net, mosquitoes can still bite through it.

 There are a number of measures cited as protective against mosquito bites which are unreliable including the following: